TokenScript-Framework/papers/src/papers/smart-token-paper.md

 ---
-title: "Smart Token: The Building Block for the Next-Generation Web"
+title: "Smart Token: The Building Block for the Next-Generation Token-Centric Web"
 date: "1st October, 2023"
 abstract: |
-  Web 2.0 marked a significant shift from Web 1.0's flat architecture, where the Web was primarily seen as an information repository akin to books.
-With Web 2.0, the Web transformed into a service platform, leading to a "reverse pyramid" structure.
-In this new architecture, contemporary internet behemoths form the narrow, foundational base, reminiscent of a structure precariously balanced on its tip.
+  The evolution of the Web has been marked by significant shifts, from Web 1.0's flat architecture, where the Web was primarily seen as an information repository akin to books, to Web 2.0, where the Web transformed into an application platform.
+This transformation led to a "reverse pyramid" structure, with contemporary internet behemoths forming the narrow, foundational base.
 Such centralisation has stifled the Web's innovative potential.
-While the number of users and websites has surged, the past decade has witnessed a plateau in transformative platforms or groundbreaking innovations, with the digital terrain largely commandeered by a few familiar giants.
+As the number of users and websites has surged, the past decade has witnessed a plateau in transformative platforms or groundbreaking innovations, with the digital terrain largely commandeered by a few familiar giants.
 This paper delves into the root causes of this innovation drought, emphasising the indispensable role of trust anchors in nurturing a vibrant web ecosystem.
-We propose the "Smart Token" as a pivotal architectural choice for the next-generation Web, leveraging smart contracts to instantiate trust anchors.
-This vision entails a layered, modular token centric web where sites employ tokens to facilitate integrations, amplify user experience, bolster privacy, and reduce dependence on today's monolithic internet titans.
+We introduce the concept of a Token-Centric Web, a vision for the next-generation Internet that decentralizes trust and enables an ecosystem of integrations.
+In this context, we propose "Smart Tokens," leveraging smart contracts, as an architectural choice to instantiate trust anchors in this Token-Centric Web to amplify user experience, bolster privacy, reduce dependence on monolithic Internet titans, and foster a new wave of web innovation.
 The paper further probes the potential for transformative shifts across various web dimensions and delineates the technical challenges, potential pitfalls, and adoption hurdles.
 ---

 # Web Foundations: From Information Repositories to Trust Anchors